 What are Lace Cookies?

 -Lace cookies originated in Italy.
 (FYI, though incredibly delicious, my recipe is not authentically Italian.)

 -They’re very thin and have many tiny holes in them.
 Much like lace, all of the tiny holes create a very delicate and see-through appearance.
 This is how they got their name.

 -Lace cookies are quite crunchy and have a distinct buttery taste.
 They will vary in specific ingredients, and are often seen with oats and almond flour.

-–Lace cookies are more often than not, made without mix-ins.
+-Lace cookies are more often than not, made without mix-ins.
 I however, couldn't resist and with a few additions, every bite has a nutty flavor and chocolate.

-–It’s common to see two lace cookies sandwiched together with chocolate in the middle.
+-It's common to see two lace cookies sandwiched together with melted chocolate in the middle.

-–My Oatmeal Lace Cookies are especially unique because they’re gluten-free.
-(A typical lace cookie involves a bit of all-purpose flour.)
+-My Oatmeal Lace Cookies are especially unique because they're gluten-free.
+(A typical lace cookie involves a little flour.)